halilb/react-native-photo-browser/README.md

 # React Native Photo Browser

-### ngandhy Branch Info
-- Seems like the original repo is no longer maintained.
-- This branch fixes initial index bug by using flatlist vs listview https://github.com/halilb/react-native-photo-browser/pull/76

 ### Information
 A full screen image gallery with captions, selections and grid view support for react-native.
 Layout and API design are inspired by great [MWPhotoBrowser](https://github.com/mwaterfall/MWPhotoBrowser) library.